 The "International" Best Seller

 This story really stretches the limits of the best seller status.
-One of my author friends pointed out an eBook that was promoted as an "International Best Seller," even though it appeared to be self published and had only been out for a couple months at best.
+One of my author friends pointed out an eBook that was promoted as an "International Best Seller," even though it appeared to be self-published and had only been out for a couple of months at best.

 Amazon's Kindle program is available worldwide.
 So, of course, it's "international" by default.
 And if you can show that even one copy was sold outside the author's home country AND it qualifies for one of the other "best seller" statuses we've just discussed, it technically might be an international best seller.
 But that's stretching it.